 It is not currently possible for companies to change a director’s date of birth using the Companies House online service.
 Instead, changes must be submitted either by uploading PDF forms or by posting paper forms.

-The process for correcting a date of birth is dependant on when the error occurred:
+The process for correcting a date of birth is dependent on when the error occurred:

 If a director’s date of birth was stated incorrectly upon incorporation, form RP CH01 must be filled in and submitted to Companies House, together with form RP02A – which is generally used to rectify the Companies House register where inaccurate information was initially delivered.